VincentChalnot/SidusEAVModelBundle/README.md

 - data: Stored in a real Doctrine Many-To-One relationship with a related Data object, edited as a choice widget, requires the "family" form_option.
 - embed: Stored like data but embed the edition of the foreign entity directly into the form, requires the "family" form_option.

-Additionnal attribute types can be found in the sidus/eav-bootstrap-bundle:
+Additional attribute types can be found in the sidus/eav-bootstrap-bundle:
 - html: Stored as text, edited as TinyMCE WYSIWYG editor, featuring full control over configuration
 - switch: Stored as boolean, edited as a nice checkbox
 - autocomplete_data: Stored like data, edited as an auto-complete input, requires the "family" form_option.